Examples of weak amalgamation classes: Introduction

 Corresponding to this weakening of amalgamation is a weakening of homogeneity: the generic limit, or weak \fra\ limit, of a weak \fra\ class $\mathcal{K}$ is characterized as the unique countable \emph{weakly} homogeneous structure with age $\mathcal{K}$.
 Weakly homogeneous structures were first studied by Pabion~\cite{Pabion}, who called them prehomogeneous; however, he did not define the weak amalgamation property explicitly.

-Most natural examples of classes with the weak amalgamation property actually satisfy an intermediate condition, the cofinal amalgamation property.
+Most natural examples of classes with the weak amalgamation property actually satisfy an intermediate condition, the \emph{cofinal amalgamation property}.
 This property was isolated earlier, by Calais~\cite{Calais}, who also studied the generic limits of classes with the cofinal amalgamation property.
-Calais called these limits pseudo-homogeneous, but we prefer the term cofinally homogeneous.
-The cofinal amalgamation property was rediscovered by Truss in his work on generic automorphisms~\cite{Truss}.
+Calais called these limits pseudo-homogeneous, but we prefer the term \emph{cofinally homogeneous}.
+The cofinal amalgamation property was also rediscovered by Truss in his work on generic automorphisms~\cite{Truss}.

-In this note, we present examples of classes of finite structures with the weak amalgamation property but without the cofinal amalgamation property.
+In this note, we present several examples of classes of finite structures with the weak amalgamation property but without the cofinal amalgamation property.
+Each example is a hereditary class in a finite relational language and satisfies the joint embedding property.
 After making the definitions precise in Section~\ref{sec:defs}, we give an example in Section~\ref{sec:alex} of a class of undirected vertex-colored graphs, which appeared previously in the second-named author's PhD thesis~\cite{KruckPhD}.
 In Section~\ref{sec:aris}, we give an example of a class of directed edge-colored graphs.
 The ideas in these examples are refined in Section~\ref{sec:KK} to give an example of a class of undirected graphs, and expanded in Section~\ref{sec:KK2} to a continuum-sized family of examples.
-Finally, in Section~\ref{sec:pouzet}, we rescue from obscurity a nice example from~\cite{Pabion}, attributed to Pouzet.
+Finally, in Section~\ref{sec:pouzet}, we first recall the main aspects of the theory of generic limits of weak \fra\ classes (including weak homogeneity) and next we rescue from obscurity a nice example from~\cite{Pabion}, attributed to Pouzet.
 This example, unlike our others, has a generic limit with a countably categorical theory.
 We use this example to answer a question of Ahlman, and we pose a question of our own.